-OD Stat, the City of Philadelphia’s overdose fatality review team, does just the opposite.
+OD Stat, the City’s overdose fatality review team, does just the opposite.
 As part of the Substance Use and Harm Reduction program, the team investigates a sampling of these lives and deaths, honoring individuals lost while learning what they can to prevent future fatalities.

 The team holds meetings every three months to discuss the circumstances of 4-5 Philadelphia residents who died from drug overdose, as well as their interactions with City systems, which include:

 - Homeless services

 - Emergency medical services